 “And in the very place where it was said to them, ‘You are not my people,’

 there they will be called ‘sons of the living God.’”
 (Citing Hosea 1:10)

 Now it should be noted that Paul is taking some liberties here in citing Hosea by extending the definition of “not my people” to Gentiles, rather than apostate Israelites.
-Or is he?
-The overall result is the same, in Paul’s mind, justifying his citation.
+But the overall result is the same, in Paul’s mind, justifying his citation.
 God is going to call the assimilated Israelites, now Gentiles, “sons of the living God”.
-(One wonders how many progeny of the ten northern tribes Paul himself proselytized and won to Christ in his missionary career.)

 This is the only rational conclusion one can come to in the face of the paucity of evidence (written or archaeological) of any Israelite communities in the Diaspora being preserved to the first century CE.
 These descendants of the elect Israel (and much of Judah) effectively disappeared into their surrounding nations naturally by intermarriage and adoption of their religion and culture.